MrHsiehVCS/unit8-pp/README.md

   - Rows should be separated by a new line
 - The method `getSeats()` that returns the two-dimensional array of seats.
 This is used for testing purposes, and normally would not be necessary in your program.

+## Part C: TicTacToe Win checker
+You will implement functionality to check if there is a win in `TicTacToeBoard.java`.
+- A tic-tac-toe board is a 2d array of `String`s, indicating `" "`, `"X"`, or `"O"`.
+- Tic-tac-toe boards may be of any size (2 or greater), and will always be sqaure (same number of rows and columns, all rows are the same length).
+- A win is defined as a row, column, or diagonal containing all `"X"`'s or all `"O"`'s.
+Diagonals must span from one corner of the board to the opposite corner.

+You will implement `hasHorizontalWin()`, `hasVerticalWin()`, and `hasDiagonalWin()`.
+Each of these methods are public, returns a boolean, and has no parameters.
+You are encouraged to create helper function(s).

 ## Grading

 - Attempted All Code: 25 points